raspberrypilearning/star-collector/en/step_2.md

 title: I haven't got my Explore a 3D world project
 ---

-If you are not able to open your 'Explore a 3d world' project, you can download, unzip, and import this [Star collector starter project](https://rpf.io/p/en/star-collector-go){:target=blank}.
+If you are not able to open your 'Explore a 3d world' project, you can download, unzip, and import this [Star collector starter package](https://rpf.io/p/en/star-collector-go){:target=blank}.

+After the package has been imported, go to the 'Assets' folder and double-click on the '3D World' scene to load it.

 --- /collapse ---